withgemini/getCleanDataFinal/README.md

 This is the final project for the Coursera Course "Getting and Cleaning Data"

-The run_analysis.R should be in the same directory as the files downloaded from
+In order to be able to run run_analysis.R, this file should be in the same directory as unzipped files, downloaded from

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones